 We present a combined experimental and theoretical study on the low-energy (E0 = 65 eV) electron- impact ionization of neon.
 The experimental data are compared to predictions from a hybrid second-order distorted-wave Born plus R-matrix approach (DWB2-RM), the distorted-wave Born approximation with inclusion of post-collision interaction (DWBA-PCI), a three-body distorted-wave approach (3DW), and a B-spline R-matrix (BSR) with pseudostates approach.
 Excellent agreement is found between experiment and the 3DW and BSR theories.
 The importance of PCI effects is clearly visible in this low-energy electron-impact ionization process.

-X. Ren and S. M. Amami and O. I. Zatsarinny and T. Pfluger and M. Weyland and W. Baek and H. Rabus and K. Bartschat and D. H. Madison and A. Dorn, "Low-energy (E,SUB>0 = 65 eV) Electron-impact Ionization of Neon: Internormalized Triple-differentical Cross Sections in 3D Kinematics," Journal of Physics: Conference Series, vol. 635, no. 5, Institute of Physics - IOP Publishing, Sep 2015.
+X. Ren and S. M. Amami and O. I. Zatsarinny and T. Pfluger and M. Weyland and W. Y. Baek and H. Rabus and K. Bartschat and D. H. Madison and A. Dorn, "Low-energy (E₀ = 65 eV) Electron-Impact Ionization of Neon: Internormalized Triple-Differentical Cross Sections in 3D Kinematics," Journal of Physics: Conference Series, vol. 635, no. 5, Institute of Physics - IOP Publishing, Sep 2015.

 29th International Conference on Photonic, Electronic and Atomic Collisions (2015: Jul.
 22-28, Palacio de Congresos "El Greco" Toledo, Spain)

 Atoms; Born approximation; Distortion (waves); Electron scattering; Electrons; Ionization; B-spline R-matrix; Distorted wave Born approximation; Distorted waves; Electron impact-ionization; Low-energy electron-impact ionization; Post collision interaction; R-matrix approach; Theoretical study; Impact ionization